Irmina of Oeren

-Irmina of Oeren (also called Ermina and Hirmina; d.
-720) was a saint, founder and abbess of a convent in Oeren (now Alveringem in West Belgium), and co-founder of a convent in Echternach (now eastern Luxembourg).
+Irmina of Oeren (also called Ermina and Hirmina; died 720) was a saint, founder and abbess of a convent in Oeren, near Trier (Trèves), and co-founder of a convent in Echternach (now eastern Luxembourg).
 Hagiographer Basil Watkins states that Irmina's 12th century biography is "unreliable" and it is likely that "legends about her family tree spiralled out of control", but she came from one of the most powerful families in the Merovingian kingdom.
 She might have been Saint Primina, the daughter of Dagobert I and sister of Saint Modesta.
 She might have been the daughter of Dagobert II and sister of Saint Adela of Pfalze.
 Historian Ian Wood stated that Irmina is "traditionally, and probably correctly, identified as Plectrude's mother".

 According to many versions of Irmina's biography, when she was fifteen years old, she was engaged to marry a man named Count Hermann, but just before they were to marry, he was killed in a murder-suicide by one of his servants, who "admired Irmina and could not bear that his master should have her".